 The rivets are shown in fig. 325 as diamonds, used in the rivet plans to indicate roves.
 The consistency with fig. 324 suggests that the lines are drawn to the internal shape and that the intention of fig. 325 is to indicate actual rove positions.

 So, fig. 325 does look to be an attractive place to pick off the positions of the internal ends for the rivets.
-(PCon comment) Most of these rivets have probably been added by Mudie) The considerable effort expended in 1965-70 possibly looking at photographs could then be exploited.
+(PCon comment) Most of these rivets have probably been added by Mudie if this is his drawing.)
+The considerable effort expended in 1965-70 possibly looking at photographs could then be exploited.
 The caveats are:

 - The rivet positions are marked on a hull shape as dimensioned and faired by Colin Mudie in 1973.